nn-firc/DIE/README.md

 This project is aimed to improve the leaked CS:GO code, to make it more stable and to make it playable.
 Use resources from CS:S to get the HUD and GameUI to work properly.
-Partially used code from https://github.com/SwagSoftware/Kisak-Strike (some econ stuff, weapon recoil).
+Partially used code from https://github.com/SwagSoftware/Kisak-Strike (some econ stuff, weapon recoil, gcsdk).

 Download:
 - CSGO SteamAppID: `730`